barthinho/scull/README.md

 * `new leader (leader)`: marks node having changed local information on current leader on receiving message
 * `up-to-date`: marks node having received snapshot from current leader to catch up with cluster

-## Skiff.createNetwork (options)
+## Scull.createNetwork( options )

-Creates a network you can share amongst several Skiff nodes in the same process.
+This static method - it's no method of shell created before - creates a network you can share amongst several Scull nodes in the same process.

 Options: